Tim Ward (musician)

-Timothy Christopher Ward is an American musician best known as the bassist and co-lead vocalist for the Mukilteo, Washington based prog-rock band The Fall of Troy and as a singer and guitarist for the band Trash Kids.
+Timothy Christopher Ward is an American musician best known as the former bassist and co-lead vocalist for the Mukilteo, Washington based post-hardcore band The Fall of Troy and as a singer and guitarist for the band Trash Kids.

 Early life and career

 Ward attended Kamiak High School and graduated in 2003.
 He met his bandmates Andrew Forsman and Thomas Erak while there, and they began a band called The 30 Years War with another member, Mike Munro.
 The 30 Years War independently released two EPs.
 In late high school Munro left the band, and the trio decided to continue their music, calling their new group The Fall of Troy.

 The Fall of Troy

 In May 2003, just before their high school graduation, The Fall of Troy entered the studio to record their first full-length album, which was released on Lujo Records and Equal Vision Records.
 He chipped a tooth during a stage diving incident in Detroit.